Borrowers avoid fresh debt despite Centre’s push for credit flow

 Borrowers avoid fresh debt despite Centre’s push for credit flow2 min read .
-Updated: 17 May 2020, 11:18 PM IST
+17 May 2020

 Comparison between FinMin’s loan sanction data and RBI’s credit flow data shows divergence of over ₹4 trillion